boonewh/test-crm/Project_ToDo.md

 # ✅ Future Upgrades for PathSix CRM (Updated)

+The ability for admins to assign a lead and then assign a follow up and see the results of that followup OR if it goes past due.

 ⚠️ Optional: Hook up token from useAuth() in Projects.tsx like the other pages, so you can stop hardcoding the token string.

 Update how projects show on the client/lead detail pages